 The Rita Allen Foundation has awarded millions of dollars in grants to our Scholars.
 The Rita Allen Foundation Scholars program concentrates on young leaders in bio-medical research who are advancing our understanding of the human condition.
 Through our Scholars, we embrace innovative research with above average risk and groundbreaking possibilities.
-We are proud of the over 100 Scholars, including a Nobel Laureate, who have received our financial assistance.
+We are proud of the more than 150 Scholars, including a Nobel Laureate, who have received our financial assistance.
 Our Scholars are nominated by premier research institutions and then selected by the Rita Allen Foundation Scientific Advisory Committee.
 Individuals chosen and their affiliated institutions receive grants of up to $110,000 annually, for a maximum of five years.
 Some of the Guiding Principles for selection include: attention to innovation, focus on areas of global concern, opportunities for lasting outcomes, collaborations, and a demonstration of leadership and learning potential.
 Investment in our Scholars helps us support transformative ideas in their earliest stages.

 |1976-80||James B. Lewis||Cold Spring Harbor|

 |1976-78||Harold M. Weintraub||Princeton & Hutchinson Cancer Center|

 |1976-79||Robert A. Weinberg||MIT|

 |1983-84||Luis P. Villarreal||Univ. of Colorado School of Medicine|

 |1984-85||Carl F. Nathan||Rockefeller University|